-Your doctor uses the stress test to:
+Your doctor uses this test to:

-- Identify abnormal heart rhythms.
+- Check for abnormal heart rhythms

 How Should I Prepare for the Exercise Stress Test?

 Your doctor will give you specific instructions on what to do before your stress test.
 If you have diabetes, ask them if you should take your medication before the test.